Southwest Ohio Regional Transit Authority

 Brennan C. Grayson is a partner with Kircher, Suetholz & Grayson (KSG), a regional law firm dedicated to the achievement of social and economic justice through service to the labor movement and allied organizations.
 He regularly represents his clients in state and federal court, labor arbitration, and administrative proceedings on matters such as Duty of Fair Representation defense, Fair Labor Standards Act claims and discrimination charges.
 Mr. Grayson also advises health and welfare plans on compliance with the Employee Retirement Income Security Act.
 In the community, Mr. Grayson served for years as the Secretary of the Cincinnati Interfaith Workers’ Center.
 His current public service projects include working with the Josh Morrow Workplace Fairness Fund (Trustee), Ohio Alliance Against Wage Theft (Founding Member) and City of North College Hill (Unofficial Juvenile Court Referee).
 He is a 2008 graduate of the University of Cincinnati’s College of Law.
 He received his undergraduate degree from Sarah Lawrence College in New York.
 Mr. Grayson, his wife, Jennifer Summers, and two children live in Winton Place.
 He joined the SORTA board in 2013.

-Mr. Hothem is a licensed Realtor and Cincinnati-area business leader and serves as the Warren County representative to the board.
+Mr. Hothem is a Cincinnati-area business leader and serves as the Warren County representative to the board.
 Hothem has successfully led several corporate restructurings resulting in significant revenue growth and profit gains.
-He currently serves as General Manager of Venture One Construction, Inc., a Cincinnati-based commercial construction firm specializing in retail new construction and remodeling along with governmental, educational and health care facilities.
-Hothem is focused on taking Venture One to world class status within its key markets, working with clients such as Wal Mart, Sears, Gordon Food Service and Ohio University, among others.
+He currently serves as General Manager of Venture One Construction, Inc., a Cincinnati-based commercial construction firm specializing in retail construction and renovation along with construction of governmental, educational and health care facilities.
+Hothem is focused on taking Venture One to world class status within its key markets, working with clients such as Wal-Mart, Staples, Hobby Lobby, Gordon Food Service and Ohio University, among others.
 Hothem attended Northern Michigan University and the University of Michigan and holds a B.A. in Accounting and Political Science.
-He is an active member of the Warren County Regional Planning Commission, the City of Loveland Finance Committee, Executive Service Corp and Habitat for Humanity.
-Hothem resides with his wife and two daughters in an 1876 restored Victorian home in Loveland.
+He is an active member of the City of Loveland's Planning & Zoning Commission and Finance Committee.
+Hothem resides with his wife and two daughters in their 1872 restored Victorian home in Loveland.
 Mr. Hothem joined SORTA in 2009.

 Gwen L. Robinson